Myanmar

 • Timely filing of tax returns and payment of taxes (i.e. corporate tax, commercial tax, capital gains tax, employer tax, specific goods tax, etc.).

-• Exchange rates used in translating foreign currencies to the local currency for claims of tax deduction, tax depreciation and for the tax payment purposes.
+• Exchange rates used in translating foreign currencies to the local currency for claims of tax deduction, tax depreciation, and for tax payment purposes.

 • Completeness of records maintained by taxpayers to verify income and claims for deductions.